BitWallet Terms & Conditions

 In order to access and retain electronic Communications, you will need the following computer hardware and software:

 - A valid email address (your primary email address on file with BitWallet); and

 - Sufficient storage space to save past Communications or an installed printer to print them.

 8.4.
 How to Withdraw Your Consent.

 You may withdraw your consent to receive Communications electronically by e-mailing us at support@BitWallet.org.
+You understand and consent that any withdrawal of your consent to receive electronic Communications will be effective only after BitWallet has had a reasonable period of time to process your withdrawal.
 If you fail to provide or if you withdraw your consent to receive Communications electronically, BitWallet reserves the right to immediately close your Account or charge you additional fees for paper copies.

 8.5.
 Updating your Information.